One, Big, Beautiful Bill: Impact on Philanthropy

 - Current law: Corporations can deduct their charitable contributions from their taxable income up to a maximum of 10% of their taxable income.

-- Estimated cost: JCT estimates this will generate $16.6 billion over 10 years.
+- Estimated cost: JCT estimates the House provision would generate $16.6 billion over 10 years.

 - Impact on philanthropy: The Council, our partners, and outside counsel are still working to understand the full impact of this provision.
 Please reach out to our team if you have insight on the impact to corporate grantmakers.